-Former IOC president Jacques Rogge dead at 79 — official
+Former IOC President Jacques Rogge dead at 79 — official

 Rogge was married to Anne and he leaves behind a son, a daughter and two grandchildren.

-The Belgian political world also paid tribute on Sunday to Rogge who had been knighted in 2002 by the sovereign of the time, King Albert II.
+The Belgian political world also paid tribute yesterday to Rogge who had been knighted in 2002 by the sovereign of the time, King Albert II.

 Belgian Interior Minister Annelies Verlinden hailed “a great figurehead of the Olympic idea”.